MuhammadHaseeb54/AI-ML-Intership-Tasks/README.md

 **# AI-ML-Intership-Tasks**

 **# Task 02**

-**📈 Stock Price Prediction Web App (Short-Term Forecasting)** A Flask-based web application that uses historical stock market data from Yahoo Finance to predict the next day's closing price for any given stock ticker (e.g., Apple, Tesla).
+**📈 Stock Price Prediction Web App (Short-Term Forecasting)**

+- A Flask-based web application that uses historical stock market data from Yahoo Finance to predict the next day's closing price for any given stock ticker (e.g., Apple, Tesla).
 This project demonstrates time series handling, regression modeling, and data visualization.

-**✅ Task Objective**
+**Task Objective**
 - Build a machine learning model to predict the next day's closing stock price based on historical data.
 - Allow users to select stock ticker symbols (like AAPL, TSLA, GOOGL) and choose between Linear Regression and Random Forest models.
 - Provide an interactive web interface for input and result visualization.
 - Display Actual vs Predicted stock prices for test data.

-**✅ Dataset Used**
+**Dataset Used**
 Source: Yahoo Finance
 Library Used for Data Retrieval: yfinance
 Data Fields Used: